Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 — NASA Risk-Informed Decision-Making Handbook

-During a product’s implementation lifecycle, critical decisions are typically made that require a cost/benefit analysis and balancing risks.
-RIDM naturally comes in under such situations.
+During a product’s implementation lifecycle, critical decisions are typically made that require a cost-benefit analysis and risk balancing.
+RIDM naturally comes into play in such situations.
 These decisions are characterised by the following:

 4.2 The RIDM Process